 - In Robert Kirkman's The Walking Dead, there is a fairly realistic portrayal of a bulletproof vest in action.
 Glenn is shot with a shotgun at fairly close range while wearing a suit of riot gear (including the vest) and while he does survive, he is injured quite badly with broken ribs and possible internal bleeding.

 - In one MAD "Spy vs. Spy" strip, the black spy welds together a thick metal vest and tests it against bullets, knives, etc; it's invulnerable.
 He confidently approaches the white spy, who is leaning on a bridge railing.
 The white spy tosses a large magnet off the bridge into the water below, dragging the vest and its wearer along.

 - In Back to the Future, Doc Brown gets shot up at the beginning of the movie.
 After Marty time travels back to the 1955, he keeps trying to warn him, but Doc refuses, citing the integrity of the space-time continuum.
 Marty travels back to the present... just in time to see Doc get shot again.
-Marty runs over, mourning him... but, of course, Doc finally took the warning, and was wearing a Bulletproof Vest.
+Marty runs over, mourning him... but, of course, Doc finally took the warning, and was wearing a Bulletproof Vest, which he probably modified to stop rifle fire..
 In the third movie, Genre Savvy Marty hides a stove door under his shirt to survive a gun duel, in homage to A Fistful of Dollars.

 - The stove piece is actual Truth in Television.
 During the era of the Wild West outlaws and sheriffs would occasionally don makeshift vests, and "iron shirt" if they heard an enemy was in town.
 The armor was typically the strongest flattest piece of steel or iron around, the back plate of a stove happened to be the perfect shape for this.